kalmutair/website/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: PhD candidate in Economics
+role: Post-doctoral Researcher

 # Organizations/Affiliations
 organizations:
-- name: University of Massachusetts at Amherst
+- name: KAPSARC
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Khowlah Almutair is a Ph.D. candidate in Economics at the University of Massachusetts at Amherst.
+bio: Khwlah Almutair is a Postdoctoral researcher in the Oil and Gas program at KAPSARC.
+She earned her Ph.D in economics at the University of Massachusetts at Amherst.
 Fields of interest are  finance, labor economics, and econometrics.

 interests:
  - Finance
+ - Oil and Gas Markets
- - Labor economics
+ - Labor Economics
  - Econometrics